-From Dan: I have tried over a dozen electric razors, and for some reason, every time I get excited that this latest one really will produce less irritation.
-But that has never been the case.
-It's actually not even close.
+My Personal Experience: I have tried over a dozen electric razors.
 No matter how strongly the electric razor advertises that it is "low-irritation" or "made for sensitive skin," every one I have tried produces noticeable and immediate redness and irritation on my face, and particularly on my neck.
 I asked all of the other guys I work with at Acne.org to try as many electric razors as possible as well, and they all experienced the same thing.

 What Is Physical Irritation, and How Is Shaving Related to It?

-Physical irritation, known as "mechanical irritation" in most dermatology texts, involves any form of physical irritation to the skin, including friction, tension, rubbing, and persistent pressure.
-The modern dermatology community agrees that physical irritation can lead to more acne and uses the term acne mechanica to describe acne caused by mechanically irritating the skin.
+Physical irritation, known as "mechanical irritation" in most dermatology textbooks, involves any form of physical irritation to the skin, including friction, tension, rubbing, and persistent pressure.
+The dermatology community agrees that physical irritation can lead to more acne and uses the term acne mechanica to describe acne caused by mechanically irritating the skin.1

-Shaving necessitates direct contact with the skin and includes some friction, tension, rubbing, and pressure to the skin, making it a suspect when it comes to physical irritation.
+Shaving includes some friction, tension, rubbing, and pressure to the skin, making it a suspect when it comes to physical irritation.

-In one survey published in the International Journal of Cosmetic Science in 2016, we can see that many men experience physical irritation from shaving.
+In one survey published in the International Journal of Cosmetic Science in 2016, we can see that many men experience physical irritation from shaving.2

-Zooming in on how this irritation occurs on the skin surface, when a razor's cutting edge contacts the skin, it can damage the topmost layer of skin cells that dermatologists call the skin barrier.
-People with acne tend to already have an impaired skin barrier when compared to people without acne, so it is particularly important for people with acne to keep this barrier as intact as possible.3,4
+Zooming in on how this irritation occurs on the skin surface, when a razor's cutting edge contacts the skin, it can damage the topmost layer of skin cells called the skin barrier.
+People with acne tend to already have an impaired skin barrier when compared to people without acne, so it is particularly important for people with acne to keep this barrier as intact as possible.4,5

 When the skin barrier is damaged, the skin releases inflammatory molecules.
 Acne is primarily an inflammatory disease, so anything that causes the release of inflammatory molecules--including shaving--can trigger an acne outbreak.

-When it comes to shaving, irritation tends to be most pronounced on the neck, which has rougher skin compared to the face, but other areas of the face can also experience irritation.
+When it comes to shaving, irritation tends to be most pronounced on the neck, which has rougher skin compared to the face, but other areas of the face can also experience irritation.6

 Long story short, we can see that it is important that acne-prone people are gentle with their skin and try to keep damage to the skin at a minimum.

 Just beware of nicks: Shaving with a razor blade carries a greater risk of nicks when compared with electric razors, particularly if the blade contacts the skin with too much pressure or at the wrong angle.
 Most experts agree that the ideal angle for the blade is approximately 30 degrees.
 Don't stress about using the perfect angle too much.
 Instead, staying "confident yet gentle" is a good way to go, making sure to use extra caution if shaving over acne lesions or ingrown hairs (also called razor bumps).